moretrim/country-workshop/README.markdown

 - There are also umbrella decisions to enable every feature at once.
 One grants you fine control over each feature, which can result in many event notifications at once.
 Others apply a given level of control to each country (e.g. releasing each as a vassal), sparing you the follow-ups.
+- You may only pick one “Play as…” follow-up option when using an umbrella decision.
+Subsequent picks will have the same effect as the “Independent country…” option.
 - You can enable any number of features individually before activating one of the umbrella decisions, to enable all others.
 - Once you have enabled everything you wanted, you may unpause and play.
 All decisions will